-Each Monday night the doors open at 6 pm for hanging out and the meeting begins promptly at 6:30pm.
-From 6:30-7:30pm we meet in the Multipurpose room for worship and large group teaching.
+Each Monday night the doors open at 6 pm for hanging out and coffee and the meeting begins promptly at 6:30pm.
+From 6:30-7:30pm we meet in the Sanctuary for worship music and large group teaching.
 Small Groups meet from 7:30-8:30pm.

-Do I have to be a believer or member of River Shores Church to attend?
+Do I have to be a believer or member of Terrace Shores or River Shores Church to attend?